rsocket/rsocket-py/README.md

 Python implementation of [RSocket](http://rsocket.io)

+# Documentation

+[Documentation](https://rsocket.io/guides/rsocket-py) is available on the official rsocket.io site.

 # Examples

 Examples can be found in the /examples folder.
 It contains various server and client usages.
 The following is a table